-Setting yourself a goal for the new year can be a motivating way to kick a bad habit goodbye, or welcome a new positive change into your life.
+Setting yourself a health, fitness or wellness goal for the new year can be a motivating way to kick a bad habit goodbye, or welcome a new positive change into your life, and often feels like the best time to make a healthy change - new year, new me, right?
 Most people often have the best of intentions when it comes to making a change, such as “I want to get fitter this year” or “I want to eat better and healthier”.

 These are both great goals to start a healthier lifestyle in the new year, and while they are usually filled with good intentions, sometimes people start their new routine a little too zealously.
 And often, this is where many of us go wrong.
 But there are a few ways to give yourself a better chance of sticking to your goal in the new year and beyond.

 Slow and steady